matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 zargo prove > proof.txt
 ```

-This will also write program's output to `build/pubdata.json` which is later used by verifier.
+This will also write the program's output to `build/pubdata.json` which is later
+used by the verifier.

 ## Verifying a proof